 A friend of mine switched from nitric acid to Stellar's citric acid passivation for 400 series and swears that he has not had a failed passivation or a damaged part since the switch.
 I would surely recommend a lab test by anyone that does 400 series SS.
 You only have to have one lot damaged in 30 seconds to hate 400 SS.James Watts

 - Navarre, Florida

-The simple tests for passivation are the acidified copper sulfate test (referred to above) and a ferric cyanide test - both specfified in ASTM ASTM A380 [link is to "Download ASTM Standards" from ANSI.org] .
+A. The simple tests for passivation are the acidified copper sulfate test (referred to above) and a ferric cyanide test - both specified in ASTM ASTM A380 [link is to the practice at TechStreet] .
 These tests are primarily checking for free iron on the surface and cannot confirm that nitric acid passivation has specfically been performed.
 There is a commercial passivation test available from Koslow that works on some type of electrochemical basis.
 This might be more effective, but I don't know for sure.

 materials testing laboratory

 A. You may want to refer to page 552 of the "ASM Metals Handbook Vol. 13 "CORROSION" [link is to info about book at Amazon].
 The only approved test for the 400 series passivation test is 100% humidity for 24 hours and no rust or corrosion shall be observed.
 I am working on 444 SS passivation check up.Dianatkhah

 Q. I need to know the mixture formula for copper sulfate immersion test on stainless steel.Tony Santos